 “Some aspects of PSPOs, such as the requirement to pick up after a dog, are very sensible measures to help promote responsible dog ownership.
 However, other aspects such as a ban on off-lead dog walking in open spaces may not be welcomed by the many responsible dog owners in the area whose pets enjoy local public spaces without any issue.
 Dogs need a good deal of exercise, including off lead, so we would not want to see restrictions that have a negative effect on the amount of exercise responsible owners can give their pets.

 “We hope that any new laws regarding dogs in Denbighshire are balanced and proportionate, and will allow responsible dog owners who simply want to keep their dogs fit and healthy by exercising them in public open spaces to continue to do so.”

-For further details on the consultation, including maps of the areas affected and to respond, click here.
+Read further details on the consulation, including maps of the areas affected and to respond.
 The consultation closes 27th January 2017.

 KC Dog is a dog owner campaign group, free to join, which keeps members updated on dog access issues, and other relevant Kennel Club campaigns, which may affect dog owners across the country.
-Click here for more information and to join.
+Read more information about access for owners and dogs.